harrycresswell/harry/content/writing/hugo-netlify-redirects.md

 https://harrycresswell.com/writing/some-content // new path
 ```

 Although it’s easy to move content around in Hugo websites, before you do it’s worth considering the impact these changes will have.
-Arguably the most important things to understand is that any change you make to a URL path will have a serious impact on both how your content appears in search results and backlinks to your content from other websites.
+Arguably the most important thing to understand is that any change you make to a URL path will have a serious impact on both how your content appears in search results and backlinks to your content from other websites.

 ## The impact of URL changes to search results and backlinks